IMF boosts world growth outlook as vaccines outweigh uncertainty

 Japan, which has announced its own stimulus of more than US$700 billion, also saw a significant upward revision.
 The fund now projects 2021 economic growth at 3.1 per cent compared with 2.3 per cent previously.

 Those upbeat outlooks contrast with Europe, where a deluge of cases has spurred new restrictions.
-The euro-area growth forecast was cut by a full percentage point, to 4.2%, on the expectation that the cooling at the end of last year will continue.
+The euro-area growth forecast was cut by a full percentage point, to 4.2 per cent, on the expectation that the cooling at the end of last year will continue.
 The UK was cut by almost a point and a half to 4.5 per cent.

 Overall, advanced economies will see output losses compared to pre-pandemic projections that are relatively smaller than elsewhere thanks to fiscal and monetary policy support and earlier, widespread access to vaccines.